sajidmahamud835/whatsapp-bot/README.md

 ```

 ## Features
-- [x] Send a message to the bot
+- [x] Send a message to the bot.
-- [x] Get all chats
+- [x] Get all chats.
-- [x] Get all messages from a chat
+- [x] Get all messages from a chat.
-- [x] Automatically post all messages to the api you provided, and will reply with the response from the api
+- [x] Automatically post all messages to the api you provided, and will reply with the response from the api.

 ## License